biolab/orange2/docs/extend-widgets/rst/basics.rst

 often implement some fancy graphical display of data and allow for some really nice interaction may be over 1000 lines long.

-When we have started to write this tutorial, we have been working on widgets for quite a while.
-There are now (now being in the very time this page has been crafted) about 50 widgets available, and we have pretty much defined how widgets and their interfaces should look like.
-We have also made some libraries that help set up GUI with only a few lines of code, and some mechanisms that one may found useful and user friendly, like progress bars and alike.

 On this page, we will start with some simple essentials, and then show how to build a simple widget that will be ready to run within Orange Canvas, our visual programming environment.